Bartholomew of the Martyrs

-Bartolomeu Fernandes dos Mártyres was born in Verdelha, near Lisboa, Portugal, on 3 May 1514, and baptized in the Church of Our Lady of the Martyrs.
+Bartolomeu Fernandes dos Mártyres was born in Verdelha, near Lisbon, Portugal, on 3 May 1514, and baptized in the Church of Our Lady of the Martyrs.
 He entered the Dominican Order in 1528 and made his perpetual profession on 20 November 1529.
-Having completed his philosophical and theological studies brilliantly, in 1538 he began teaching philosophy in the college of St Dominic of Lisboa, and then in 1540 theology in the priory of Batalha for 11 years (1551).
-At Évora he became the royal tutor of Anthony, son of King Joao III.
+Having completed his philosophical and theological studies brilliantly, in 1538 he began teaching philosophy in the college of St Dominic of Lisbon, and then in 1540 theology in the priory of Batalha for 11 years (1551).
+At Évora he became the royal tutor of Anthony, son of king Joao III.

 On 4 October 1559, he began his apostolic mission in his vast Archdiocese maintaining his austere life style and devoting himself to the good of his priests and people.
 The outstanding features of his ministry were his pastoral visits; his commitment to evangelisation which led him to draft a Catechism of Christian doctrine and spiritual practices (15th edition in 1962).

 In all he produced about 32 literary works.
 Among them the Stimulus Pastorum (22 editions) deserves mention as still being valid.
 It was given to the Fathers of the First and Second Vatican Councils.
 From 1561 to 1563 he attended the Council of Trent, urging the reform of the Church from the highest dignitaries.
 His teaching and example had a noteworthy influence on the decisions taken.